Married Filing Separate Allocation - Form 8958

 Please follow these steps below to accurately report your Community Income:

-- Gather you and your spouse’s W-2’s and any other community income for preparation.
+1. Gather your and your spouse’s W-2’s and any other community income for preparation.